Get

 Why Does My Cat Want to Follow Me?

 Your cat might want to follow you around everywhere for a few reasons, but the primary one is that they want your attention.
-Most cats are more independent than dogs; they’ll come to their humans for attention and petting on their terms.
+Cats are typically considered more independent than dogs, but that doesn’t mean that they don’t come to their humans for attention and love.

 That’s not to say that some cats aren’t clingy.
 Some breeds, such as the Ragdoll and Nebelung, have been described as “dog-like” in their behavior.
-Some cats also suffer from separation anxiety.
-The condition makes your cat anxious when you’re away, resulting in behaviors such as:
+Some cats also suffer from separation-related behavioral problems.
+The resulting behaviors might look like:

 • Pacing